UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 ![Jitterbug batch export field options](https://github.com/annewell/images/blob/main/Jitterbug_export3.PNG)

-Select the green "Build and Download" button on the bottom of the batch export option and voila!, a csv export, illustrated below, should now be located in your Downloads folder.
+Select the green "Build and Download" button on the bottom of the batch export option and voila!, a csv export, illustrated below, should now be in your Downloads folder.
 You can now use this metadata to apply EAD/XML tags discussed further in the [XML/EAD section](#xmlead) below.

 ![sample Jitterbug export CSV file](https://github.com/annewell/images/blob/main/Jitterbug_export5.PNG)